Arable/arable-docs/index.md

 ### 3. Install the Arable python client

-While not strictly necessary, you may find the arable python client to help get you going:
+While not strictly necessary, you may find the Arable python client useful to help get you going:

 ```
 pip install arable